fitbenchmarking/documents/meetings/weekly-meetings/meeting-next.md

 New items
 ---------

-* Beta release workflow and what we were missing to match the scipy workflow
+* Beta release workflow and what we were missing to match the scipy workflow (all)
+* How are we supporting fitbenchmarking.supp@gmail.com ? (anders)

 Reminders
 ---------